Tachytaenius/mathsies/readme.md

 ### `vec2`

 Supplies functionality for 2-dimensional vectors.
 Has deterministic versions of its non-deterministic functions.
 Calling the module is equivalent to calling its `new` function.

 #### Types

-`vec2`: A 2-dimensional vector.
+- `vec2`: A 2-dimensional vector type.
-Supports addition, subtraction, negation, multiplication, division, modulo, equality testing, length, and tostring.
+Supports addition, subtraction, negation, multiplication, division, modulo, equality testing, length, and `tostring`.
 Operations create and return a new vector.
 Has fields `x` and `y`.